 An ALB instance is created.
 For more information, see Create an ALB instance.

-At least one SSL server certificate and one TLS security policy are deployed on the ALB instance.
+TLS security policies and at least one SSL server certificate are deployed on the ALB instance.
 For more information, see TLS security policies.

-A group of backend servers is specified in the default forwarding rule of the listener to receive requests.
-For more information, see Create and manage server groups.
+A backend server group is created.
+For more information, see Create and manage a server group.

 - Log on to the ALB console.